Sadid-345: Specifications

 Two Sadid guided bombs in front of a Shahed 129 drone (right).

 The bomb weighs 34 kg and is 1.63 meters long, with a diameter of 152 mm.
 It has four fixed fins on the body for lift and stability and four deflectable fins on the tail for trajectory control.
 The bomb has a range of 6 km and is made of composite material.

 The Sadid-345 warhead is filled with composition H6 explosive and is prefragmented, with a specified lethal radius of 30 m.
 It is detonated by an impact fuse.

 There is the possibility that Sadid-345 glide bombs could be developed with tandem-warheads, but as of the present there is no evidence of this.

-The Sadid-345 can be equipped with an infrared seeker, with CEP of 2.5 meters, a laser seeker with a CEP of 2.5 m, or a visual light seeker with a CEP of 5 m (though the CEP may be larger if there is difficulty with the image processing).
+The Sadid-345 can be equipped with an infrared seeker, with CEP of 2.5 m, a laser seeker with a CEP of 2.5 m, or a visual light seeker with a CEP of 5 m (though the CEP may be larger if there is difficulty with the image processing).